thevasudevgupta/bigbird/README.md

 ### Global Attention

-For global attention, each query is simply attending all the other tokens in sequence & is getting attended by every other token.
-Let's assume `Vasudev` (1st token) & `them` (last token) to be global.
-You can clearly see that these tokens are involved in all the attention computation (blue boxes).
+For global attention, each query is simply attending all the other tokens in the sequence & is getting attended by every other token.
+Let's assume `Vasudev` (1st token) & `them` (last token) to be global (in above figure).
+You can clearly see these tokens to be involved in all the attention computation (blue boxes).

 ```python
 # pseudo code